-The process to obtain an entitlement generally involves at first appreciation of the project, which may be followed by public consultation in situations of a project that is regarded as having a relevant impact, and final decision.
+The process to obtain an entitlement generally involves at first appreciation of the project, which may be followed by public consultation if a project is regarded as having a relevant impact, and final decision.

-Third parties have the right to participate, as follows:
+Third parties have the right to participate.

-For the prior information procedure, consultations may be carried out and opinions may be requested to external entities, such as the CCDR.
+For the prior information procedure, consultations may be carried out and opinions may be requested from external entities, such as the CCDR.